Why archive

 Why archive Twitch VODs?

 Twitch is built around live viewing first, and the VOD timer is short on purpose.
-If you stream anything you would ever want to revisit, like a charity stream, tournament finale, art piece in progress, or tabletop campaign, Twitch's normal storage rules will lose it for you.
+If you stream anything you'd ever want to revisit — a charity stream, tournament finale, art piece in progress, or tabletop campaign — Twitch's normal storage rules will lose it for you.

 The Twitch retention window in one paragraph

 Twitch keeps past broadcasts for a short window, then removes them from the site.
-Most streamers get 14 days.
-Partners, Affiliates, Turbo users, and Prime users usually get up to 60 days, but that is still a deadline, not an archive.
+Affiliates get 14 days.
+Partners, Turbo users, and Prime users get up to 60 days — but that's still a deadline, not an archive.
+Non-monetized streamers need "Store Past Broadcasts" enabled in stream settings — that window is around 7 days.

-- Clips and highlights are on different timers, but they are not full-stream replacements.
+- Clips and highlights are on different timers — but they're not full-stream replacements.

 What you actually lose when a VOD expires

 When a VOD expires, you lose more than a video file.
-You lose the full record of what happened, including the pace of the stream and the parts nobody thought to clip while the stream was live.
+You lose the full record of what happened, including the pace of the stream and the parts nobody thought to clip while live.

 - The chat replay, which is often the best part of a stream.